HornsAndHooves/pg_saurus/README.markdown

 ## Running tests:

 * Ensure your postgresql has postgres-contrib (Ubuntu) package installed.
 Tests depend on btree_gist and fuzzystrmatch extensions
+ * If on Mac, see below for installing contrib packages
 * Configure `spec/dummy/config/database.yml` for development and test environments.
 * Run `rake spec`.
 * Make sure migrations don't raise exceptions and all specs pass.

+### Installing contrib packages on Mac OS X:
+* This assumes you are using MacPorts to install Postgres.
+If using homebrew or the Postgres App, you will need to adjust the instructions accordingly (please add to this README when you do)
+* Assuming you installed with default options (including auto-clean), you will need to rebuild the postgresql port and keep the build files
+ * sudo port -k -s build postgresql91
+ * (adjust the version number above appropriately)
+* Now you can make and install the btree_gist and any other contrib modules
+ * cd `port work postgresql91`/postgresql-9.1.7/contrib/btree_gist
+ * (again, you may need to adjust the version number to your specific version)
+ * sudo make all
+ * sudo make install
+* Done!

 ## TODO: